Gerald R. Ford: 38th President: Only President Never Elected

 The Early Years

-Gerald Rudolph Ford, the 38th United States President, was the first Vice-President to gain office whom was neither elected to become Vice-President nor President.
+Gerald Rudolph Ford, the 38th United States President, was the first Vice-President to gain office who was neither elected to become Vice-President nor President.
 Richard Nixon chose him as Vice-President after Spiro Agnew, his original VP resigned.
 With the approval of both the House and Senate, Ford replaced Agnew.
 He then became the 38th U.S. President when Nixon resigned.
-He was well liked due to his friendly, open, honest nature.
+He was well-liked due to his friendly, open, honest nature.

 In 1913, Gerald was born in Omaha, Nebraska.
 He was originally named after his birth father Leslie Lynch King.
 After his birth father and mother divorced, his mother moved and raised him in Grand Rapids, Michigan, where there is a museum still there named after him.
 His mother remarried, this time to a man named Gerald Rudolph Ford.
 Although he never officially adopted Gerald Rudolph Ford Jr., they changed his name socially, and then in 1935, Ford legally changed his own name to match the man who raised him.

 He starred on the football team at the University of Michigan where he earned the title Most Valuable Player.
 Later, Gerald attended Yale University Law School, where he worked as an assistant coach where he earned his law degree.

 Although he was working as a lawyer when WWII began, he decided to join the Navy.
 He served four years in the South Pacific as a lieutenant commander.
 After the war, he returned to his hometown of Grand Rapids and practiced law, where he decided to enter politics as a Republican.

 In 1948, he married Elizabeth Bloomer.
 They had four children together: Michael, John, Steven, and Susan.